Zinc and Acne Overview

-Inadequate levels of zinc in the body is linked to acne.
-It is thought that bringing levels of zinc up to adequate levels reduces the severity of acne by suppressing inflammation, reducing bacteria, and balancing hormone levels.
+Inadequate levels of zinc in the body may be linked to acne.
+Bringing levels of zinc up to adequate levels may reduce the severity of acne by:

 All of this sounds fantastic, especially since zinc is natural and relatively safe, but keep in mind that antibiotics, whether topical or oral, do not provide dramatic clearing of acne.
 So while research shows us that zinc works about equally as well as antibiotics, just like antibiotics, zinc is unlikely to produce dramatic results on its own and should be used in conjunction with other treatments.

 From Dan: Since there is compelling evidence regarding zinc, I keep some zinc gluconate around and take a 30 mg pill whenever I remember, which is usually a few times a week.
 If I had a bigger problem with acne, I would be sure to take it every day.
 Like most people, I have to take it with food or it makes me nauseous.

 Zinc is found throughout the human body where it provides essential support to the immune system, central nervous system, skeletal system, digestive system, and reproductive system.
 When it comes to the skin, and particularly acne, zinc may help reduce acne by suppressing inflammation, reducing bacteria, and balancing hormone levels.1

 Scientists have studied zinc deficiency in acne patients since the 1970s.
 The evidence at this point leads the dermatology community to believe that low levels of zinc is in fact associated with acne.